Monday, August 12, 2024

 “It’s durable.”
 Yet another favorite of salespeople selling furniture, vacuum cleaners, cars, tools, you name it.
 Ask what durable means in the current context and you’ll either hear that same word repeated or you’ll hear something that might better have been offered the first time.

 “Leverage.”
-What in the name of Heaven does this mean the way we usually hear it these days?
+What in the name of heaven does this mean the way we usually hear it these days?
 And how did this noun become a verb?
 “The company is completely leveraged…” Why don’t you just say, “We’re up to our ears in debt?”

 “You have my thoughts and prayers.”
 Oh, really?
 When I hear this, I suspect in most cases that you’ll forget me as soon as I’m out of sight.
 Do you actually pray?
-Yes, there are people who have thoughts and many who pray, and some of their thoughts and prayers are effectual and fervent.
+I know there are people who have thoughts and many who pray, and some of their thoughts and prayers are effectual and fervent.
 But you might take your deep concern one more step and give me a hand up when I’m down.

 Monday, June 18, 2012